In support of the santoku

 Some santokus are cheap, some are anything but.
 This is Japan.
 There’s something for everyone.

 So amongst all that lust-worthy professional-grade artisanal steel, there’s a general purpose knife for the home?
 Never!

 Let’s just say for many who prepare meals at home (be they Japanese, female, married or not) it’s enough to have one sharp knife of good steel that’s easy to use, easy to sharpen and that accomplishes their usual cutting tasks with minimal frustration.

 (I should add it’s not that the ‘Japanese housewives’ comment is necessarily wrong.
-It’s the spirit in which it is usually offered, implying that santoku knives are somehow unworthy because Japanese housewives use them.
+Countless Japanese of all stripes, including married female homemakers, use a santoku.
+What grates is the spirit in which this comment is usually offered, implying that santoku knives are somehow unworthy because Japanese housewives use them.
 A very odd sentiment.)

 "The santoku doesn’t do anything particularly well"

 I’ve owned a Corolla and I could argue that it didn’t excel in any particular area.
 But while it was mine I used it pretty much every day without a hint of frustration.
 It was a very competent vehicle, easy to own and it did what I needed it to do.
 It was silver, too, so I didn’t have to wash it very often.
 Don’t laugh – that was important to me.

 We buy products that we anticipate will meet our needs.
 Santoku, bannou and bunka knives are common knives in Japan and have been for a long time.
 They obviously meet the needs of many users.